princeton-vl/infinigen/README.md

 make docker-setup
 make docker-run
 ```
+To enable CUDA compilation, use `make docker-build-cuda` instead of `make docker-build`

-To disable GPU passthrough use `make docker-run-no-gpu`
+To run without GPU passthrough use `make docker-run-no-gpu`
-To disable OpenGL ground truth use `docker-run-no-opengl`
+To run without OpenGL ground truth use `docker-run-no-opengl`
-To disable both, use `docker-run-no-gpu-opengl`
+To run without either, use `docker-run-no-gpu-opengl`

 Note: `make docker-setup` can be skipped if not using OpenGL.

 Use `exit` to exit the container and `docker exec -it infinigen bash` to re-enter the container as needed.
+Remember to `conda activate infinigen` before running scenes.

 **Docker on Windows**